cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 application) using the configuration file, plugin artifacts, and application template artifacts.

-Publishing can happen either from with the CDAP Application Studio or by using command line tools, such as the ``curl`` command with the Lifecycle RESTful API, or the CDAP CLI tool with its ``create app`` command.
+Publishing can happen either from with the CDAP Studio or by using command line tools, such as the ``curl`` command with the Lifecycle RESTful API, or the CDAP CLI tool with its ``create app`` command.

-Using either method, published pipelines are visible within the CDAP UI, and can be cloned and edited using the CDAP Application Studio.
+Using either method, published pipelines are visible within the CDAP UI, and can be cloned and edited using the CDAP Studio.

 Templates and Re-using Pipelines